 It is a great place to live, work and play!!!!!

-• • Formed February 9, 1796; named for General Nathaniel Greene.
-Surface, fertile valleys, hills and rolling uplands, making a region of natural beauty, well watered from the tributaries of the Monongahela river and Wheeling Creek.
+• Formed February 9, 1796; named for General Nathaniel Greene.
+Surface, ferle valleys, hills and rolling uplands, making a region of natural beauty, well watered from the tributaries of the Monongahela river and Wheeling Creek.

-• The County has a rich and diverse history that can still be seen throughout the County, whether in the rural countryside, boroughs, or coal patch towns.
+• The County has a rich and diverse history that can sll be seen throughout the County, whether in the rural countryside, boroughs, or coal patch towns.

 • Early industries in Greene County were mining and agriculture.
 Gas wells, coal mining and wool production provided the early forms of income in Greene County.
 At one point the wool industry was so prosperous that the County was the first overall in total Merino wool production and was said to have more sheep than human inhabitants county-wide.

-• Long-running annual events provide the citizens of the County with recreational and social events that build a strong sense of community County-Wide.
-It is through these social gatherings that the identity and character of Greene County is strengthened and relationships and family ties are cemented.
+• Long-running annual events provide the cizens of the County with recreational and social events that build a strong sense of community County-Wide.
+It is through these social gatherings that the identy and character of Greene County is strengthened and relationships and families are cemented.

 Facts about the County: